Modeling Language Evolution Using a Spin Glass Approach

-Understanding better the conditions favoring glassy dynamics is also made urgent by the observation that in the present model, even in the absence of a Hebbian term, the phylogenetic signal rapidly vanishes if implications are sufficiently strong to really act as constraints, $\zeta\gtrsim 10-50$ (see Fig.~\ref{fig7}); therefore invalidating the original assumption that adding {\em weak} interactions $W_{ij}$ to strong implications would suffice to lead to both divergence (the multiplicity of metastable states) and persistence (the phylogenetic signal).
-In the model as presented here, even with no Hebbian term ($\rho =0$), and with prevailingly symmetric random couplings ($\phi < 30^{\circ}$, better if $\phi \sim 0^{\circ}$) divergence is maintained, to variable degrees, for all values of $\zeta $, but persistence requires weak or at most intermediate implications $\zeta \lesssim 50$.
+We have seen that in the first model, even in the absence of a Hebbian term, the phylogenetic signal rapidly vanishes if implications are sufficiently strong to really act as hard constraints, $\zeta\gtrsim 10-50$ (see Fig.~\ref{fig8}); this does not happen however in the more refined model with the zero or undefined state.
+Therefore, we can conclude that indeed adding {\em weak} hidden interactions $W_{ij}$ to strong explicit implications suffices to lead to both divergence (the multiplicity of metastable states) and persistence (the phylogenetic signal).

-This study, in conclusion, aims to present a first version of the mapping of syntactic parameters onto a recurrent network model, and needs to be extended in several directions before it can lead to well-grounded inferences.
-One direction we see as critical is a refined modeling of the undefined state of parameters, the definition of which has been disabled by the values taken by other parameters.
-Further, we should consider distinguishing different parameters, depending on the nature of their putative default state \cite{longobardi2023grammatical}.
-We plan to pursue these directions in future work.